ornamental/sqlite-statements/README.md

 ## Usage
 It is presumed that when one wants to build a statement, one performs `import static` of the necessary methods from one or more of the classes mentioned in the table below.
-These methods serve as entry points for construction of statements and there parts such as SQL expressions.
+These methods serve as entry points for construction of statements and their parts such as SQL expressions.
-One than uses chained method calls to complete the statement.
+One then uses chained method calls to complete the statement.
 As soon as all the necessary statement clauses are supplied, one invokes the `SqlStatement::build()` or `SqlStatement::build(StringBuilder)` method to produce the string representation of the statement.